Music Technology

 Contact Michael Dunston for more information.

 This intensive degree is designed for students seeking advanced technical competence and integrative artistic skills.
-It is the primary choice for those preparing for professional practice in the audio industry or elite graduate study.
+It is the primary choice for those preparing for professional practice in the audio industry.
 Key features include:

-All MTPR applicants must complete an audition, either live (preferred) or pre-recorded (via YouTube).
-Students interested in MTLA only need to complete an application; no audition is required.
+All Music Technology applicants must complete an audition, either live (preferred) or pre-recorded (via YouTube).

 Advanced Studio Facilities